octokit/plugin-rest-endpoint-methods.js/docs/actions/listEnvironmentSecrets.md

 Lists all secrets available in an environment without revealing their encrypted values.

-You must authenticate using an access token with the `repo` scope to use this endpoint.
-GitHub Apps must have the `secrets` repository permission to use this endpoint.
 Authenticated users must have collaborator access to a repository to create, update, or read secrets.

+OAuth app tokens and personal access tokens (classic) need the `repo` scope to use this endpoint.

 ```js
 octokit.rest.actions.listEnvironmentSecrets({